SAVE THE WATER FROM RAIN AND DON'T LET IT ALL DRAIN

 DO NOT pour grease of any kind down sinks, garbage disposals, or other drains.
 Grease builds up inside the pipe and eventually blocks the sewer.
 Grease is the major contributor of a sewer blockage.
 DO NOT flush diapers, sanitary napkins, newspapers, soiled rags, or paper towels down the toilet.
 DO NOT put used oil, paint, solvents, or other chemicals down sewer lines.
 DO NOT plant trees with shallow, spreading root systems near your sewer lateral.
 Tree roots seek water sources and will penetrate any cracks in the sewers.
 The roots can create a dense mat and trap materials.
 NO Fats, Oils & Grease Down the Drain!!

 Construction Update - Wastewater Treatment Plant: The Authority has completed the installation of two (2) post-aeration tanks and a concrete pad for an air blower along with underground piping, air diffusers and dissolved oxygen meters.
 This will increase the amount of dissolved oxygen in the effluent prior to its discharge to the Schuylkill River in order to comply with the new dissolved oxygen limits in the permit issued by the Pennsylvania Department of Environmental Protection for the treatment facility.
+The cost of this project was $2,200,000.

 Construction Update - Sanitary Sewers: